ManimCommunity/manim/docs/source/installation/windows.rst

    We have received reports of problems caused by using the version of Python that can be installed from the Windows Store.
-At this point, we recommend to stay away from the Windows Store and rather install Python directly from https://www.python.org.
+At this point, we recommend staying away from the Windows Store version.
+Instead, Python directly from https://www.python.org.

 **FFmpeg:** In order to install FFmpeg, you can get the source code